department-of-veterans-affairs/vets-website/_education/4-survivors-dependent-dependents-education.md

 What happens next?
 If you have not begun your education or training program:
-- Make sure that VA approves your selected educational or vocational program [WIDGET FOR GI BILL SELECTION TOOL?
+- Make sure that VA approves your selected educational or vocational program [WIDGET FOR GI Bill® SELECTION TOOL?
 Currently www.benefits.va.gov/gibill/comparison].
 For more information, (contact us).
 [Link to information inquiry or contact us widget]
 - Complete and submit VA Form 22-5490, Dependents’ Application for VA Education Benefits [Link or widget to http://www.va.gov/vaforms/form_detail.asp?FormNo=22-5490].
 Be sure to send the form to the VA regional office that oversees the state where you will receive the education [LINK TO ZIP CODE WIDGET?].

 If you have already started your program take your application to your school or employer.Ask them to complete VA Form 22-1999, Enrollment Certification, and send both forms to VA.